Cusp types of quotients of hyperbolic knot complements: background

 \subsection{Rotationally rhombic peripheral groups}

 Given a rigid cusped orbifold group, we can look at subgroups of the translation group.
 We say a translation group is \emph{rotationally rhombic} if it can be generated by two translations of the same length that are equivalent under a rotation of order $3$, $4$ or $6$.
-We stress that this rotation need assume this symmetry extends to the associated 3-orbifold, and that it is only defined in terms of an action on the translation subgroup.
+We stress that this rotation is only defined in terms of its action on the translation subgroup and it does not need to extend to a symmetry of to the associated 3-orbifold.
 Of course, each rigid cusped orbifold group has a maximal abelian subgroup that is rotationally rhombic and that abelian subgroup in turn has a subgroup of index $(n_1^2+3n_2^2)$ or $(n_1^2+n_2^2)$ which is determined by the square of the norm of algebraic integer in $\Z[\frac{1+\sqrt{-3}}{2}]$ or $\Z[i]$.
-These abelain groups are rotationally rhombic and index $6(n_1^2+3n_2^2)$, $4(n_1^2+n_2^2)$, or $3(n_1^2+3n_2^2)$ in the rigid cusped orbifold group.
+These abelian groups are rotationally rhombic and index $6(n_1^2+3n_2^2)$, $4(n_1^2+n_2^2)$, or $3(n_1^2+3n_2^2)$ in the rigid cusped orbifold group.
 More generally, we say a cusped hyperbolic orbifold $\orbQ$ has a \emph{rotationally rhombic cusp} if the peripheral subgroup associated to this cusp is rotationally rhombic.

 Although we might expect to see an orbifold with a rotationally rhombic cusp in the commensurability class of a knot complement which covers a rigid cusped orbifold, in fact this is impossible in the $S^2(2,3,6)$ and $S^2(3,3,3)$ cases by the following lemma.
 The extra hypothesis in the $S^2(2,4,4)$ case does not prevent us from later utilizing this result in the proof of \Cref{thm:no_s244cusps}.
-Thus, in the end, this case is also irrelevant. \begin{lem} Let $\Sth \setminus K$ be a knot complment that covers a rigid cusped orbifold $\orbQ$. \begin{enumerate} \item If $\orbQ$ has $4$-torsion on its cusp, then any orbifold $\orbQ_T$ with a torus cusp such that $\Sigma(\orbQ_T)$ is two embedded circles that is also covered by $\Sth \setminus K$ does not have a rotationally rhombic cusp. \item If $\orbQ$ has $3$-torsion on its cusp, then any orbifold $\orbQ_T$ with a torus cusp covered by $\Sth \setminus K$ does not have a rotationally rhombic cusp. \end{enumerate} \end{lem}
+Thus, in the end, this case is also irrelevant. \begin{lem} Let $\Sth \setminus K$ be a knot complment that covers a rigid cusped orbifold $\orbQ$. \begin{enumerate} \item If $\orbQ$ has $4$-torsion on its cusp, then any torus-cusped orbifold $\orbQ_T$ covered by $\Sth \setminus K$ such that $\Sigma(\orbQ_T)$ is two embedded circles does not have a rotationally rhombic cusp. \item If $\orbQ$ has $3$-torsion on its cusp, then any torus-cusped orbifold $\orbQ_T$ covered by $\Sth \setminus K$ does not have a rotationally rhombic cusp. \end{enumerate} \end{lem}